 I’m also a fiction writer and a poet.
 I’ve self-published a novel through iUniverse.
 It’s called Monster Talk.
 You can purchase a copy right here:

 or, rather, skip the middle man and buy a copy directly from me at

 In April of 2013, I participated in the National Poetry Writing Month by writing a poem a day for a month and publishing each of them here on the blog.
 After the 30 days, I kept at it, inside and outside of NaPoWriMo, and I got into the habit of numbering my poems here, only to distinguish them from the prose.
-While it is not my form, and while I have no sense about how good I am at it, poetry allows me to blog about almost anything under the sun–so I think I will continue–after all, it has yielded, as of this writing, 284 poems.
+While it is not my form, and while I have no sense about how good I am at it, poetry allows me to blog about almost anything under the sun–so I think I will continue–after all, it has yielded, as of this writing, a little more than 400 poems.

 I find I have become over the last decade or so very much interested in meditative practices, mindfulness, formation work, inner work, what I would call secular spirituality.
 One of the key projects of my adult life, running parallel with my introduction to and now deep involvement with The Center for Courage and Renewal, is that I have tried to live and work with more integrity, bringing into deeper harmony WHO I AM with WHAT I DO, what Parker J. Palmer calls the marriage between soul and role.
 So, I’m blogging about all that stuff as well under the banner “Mindfulness Practice.”